What Is Infidelity and Why It Happens

 Attachment style, personality traits, and underlying vulnerabilities

 It’s also true that person-level differences matter.
-For example, individuals with narcissistic tendencies or insecure attachment styles (anxious or avoidant) show higher risk of infidelity.
+For example, research suggests that individuals who show strong self-centered traits, difficulty with empathy, or unstable attachment styles (such as anxious or avoidant patterns) may have a higher risk of infidelity.
 PsyPost – Psychology News+1 These traits don’t mean infidelity is inevitable, but they create vulnerabilities: e.g., someone who fears intimacy might unconsciously sabotage a close relationship; someone who fears abandonment may seek external validation.
 Psychology Today -

 Situational factors and opportunity